Publish Box goes here

 Implementation Notes: Fetches a bundle of all Patient resources matching the specified death-date and family (how to search by date and how to search by string)

-SHOULD support searching using the combination of the family
+SHOULD support searching using the combination of the family and gender search parameters:

 GET [base]/Patient?family=[string]&gender={system|}[code]